Squamous Cell Carcinoma

 - Radiation therapy

-- Photodynamic therapy in which the cells absorb an acid that causes them to die when exposed to light
+- Photodynamic therapy—the cells absorb an acid that causes them to die when exposed to light

-- At-risk adults should examine themselves monthly.
-They should also get regular full-body exams by a dermatologist.
+- Get regular full-body skin exams by a dermatologist.
 The doctor will check for moles, freckles, and other growths.

 All EBSCO Publishing proprietary, consumer health and medical information found on this site is accredited by URAC.
 URAC's Health Web Site Accreditation Program requires compliance with 53 rigorous standards of quality and accountability, verified by independent audits.
 To send comments or feedback to our Editorial Team regarding the content please email us at HLEditorialTeam@ebscohost.com.